Kinderscout, Edale 1st April 2022.

 On ten minutes rising from my sleeping bag I had a visit from the local police force.
 They claimed to have received a report of a man shouting at the public and, looking extremely confused, sheepishly enquired if it had been me.
 I tried hard not to laugh, thinking this is diversity training at it's finest!
 I replied with a blunt “No” and they left.

 Furthermore, I packed away my equipment and walked down a long flight of steps, crossed a road and stumbled upon a beach.
-A person was there, her dog came to me, she said “she likes you, she likes you very much”.
-Her friend's dog barked and barked at me, so I replied “Jealousy will get you everywhere” which she laughed at before completely ignoring me.
+A person was there, her dog came to me, she said “she likes you, she likes you very much”, weird.

 Further along the beach there was a lot of granite rock, so much that the beach reminded me of my childhood home of Northwest Leicestershire.